simeononsecurity/simeononsecurity.ch/content/articles/understanding-social-enginnering-attacks-and-how-to-prevent-them/index.en.md

 Pretexting is a form of social engineering that involves creating a false pretext to gain sensitive information.
 The attacker may pose as a trustworthy person or authority figure, such as an IT technician or a bank representative, to convince the victim to divulge information or perform actions that compromise security.

-To prevent pretexting attacks, it's important to **verify the identity of people requesting information**, especially if they are asking for confidential or sensitive information.
+To prevent pretexting attacks, it's important to **verify the identity of people requesting information**, especially if they're asking for confidential or sensitive information.
 Employees should be trained to ask questions to confirm the identity of the person making the request.

 ### Baiting